brent-lemieux/tasty-tweets/README.md

 Topic modeling and sentiment analysis of popular food and beverage chains on Twitter using Natural Language Processing and Machine Learning

 ## Project Introduction
+Everyday, millions of people share their opinions on products and brands.
+The goal of this project is to gain insight into what consumers are saying without spending countless hours reading through and cataloging millions of tweets.

 * What are our customers saying about our brand on social media?
 * Is it positive, negative, or neutral?
 * Are some aspects of our brand held in higher regard than others? (i.e. food, service, experience, etc.)
 * Is the conversation a short blip or a persistent trend?

 The focus of this project is to answer the questions above for three popular food and beverage brands: Chipotle Mexican Grill, Starbucks, and McDonalds.
-The overall goal is to create a framework to answer these questions for any popular brand, product, or topic.

 ## Modeling Methodology